gr3yknigh1/dotfiles/README.md

-# My Configs
+# Dotfiles

-This repo contains all my personal configuration in different programs.
+This repo contains all my personal configuration and settings files from programs I use.

 ## Provided config files

 -  `pwsh` (powershell)
+-  `neovim`
+-  `vscode`
+-  `windows-terminal`